stiangrindvoll/grindvoll.org/content/about.md

 +++

-## About grindvoll.org
+## About this

-Time is ticking... so is space..
+According to some people i am the mediator, introverted and intuitive.